 Modern Data Architecture

 Modern data architecture consists of understanding how an organisation wants to use their data strategically and how access to better data can enable a business to grow and achieve its ambitions.
-The ubiquitous use of public/hybrid cloud services, the multitude of data warehouses and legacy of batch processing, and the huge ecosystem of machine learning and AI tools make it difficult (and expensive) to derive any meaningful value from your data.
+The ubiquitous use of public/hybrid cloud data centre architecture services, the multitude of data warehouses and legacy of batch processing, and the huge ecosystem of machine learning and AI tools make it difficult (and expensive) to derive any meaningful value from your data.
 Siloed enterprise applications housing their own data stores of structured and unstructured data complicate things further and the ability to manage data in these environments is compounded by a lack of ownership and cultural understanding of data assets.

 Data architecture practices should be about providing decision-makers ready access to business insights, transforming information to knowledge through analytics, providing customer insights through trend analysis and supporting the increased focus on automation.
 Ultimately if you are embarking on a digital transformation journey you need data to accelerate that journey and data architecture will help you navigate a path that supports your business.